Part of the 2020 Higher Education Relief Package

 To help those affected by COVID-19, the Federal Government is funding a new series of certificates.

 These will set you up for a successful career, to undertake further studies, or both.
-Our certificates cover useful topics such as Health, Education, Counselling and Sustainable living.
+Our certificates are delivered completely online and cover useful topics such as Health, Education, Counselling and Sustainable living.

 Register for a webinar